PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 **TODO: Add fancy images**

 ## 3. Approximate ALU Guide <a id="#3-approximate-alu-guide"></a>
-The PACO Approximate ALU is used to show the effect approximation has on certain applications.
-It is accomplished by not using some of least significant bits for an operation like add, sub, or mul.
-Since no one can know which variables support these approximate operation you as the programmer need to annotate these variables as imprecise.
-The next section will show you how to do that.
+The PACO Approximate ALU approximates by neglecting some of the least significant bits of an operation such as add, sub, or mul.
+This effect can be accomplished only in certain applications.
+Since its not possible to automatically discern the variables that supports the approximation operation, you, as the programmer, need to annotate the variables as approximate.
+The next section will show you how to do just that.

 For this example we will use a  [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) image filter with the following kernel matrix:

  <img src="/paco-cpu/images/matrix.png" alt="alt text" width="206" height="153">

 The complete code for this example, including a Makefile can be found [here](TODO) **TODO: Add a link to the whole gauss application.**

-### 3.1 Pick variables which can be imprecise
+### 3.1 Select the variables which can be imprecise
-Lets say we have the following program snippet implementing this filter:
+Let's say we have the following program snippet implementing this filter:

 ```c
 long image[IMG_WIDTH * IMG_HEIGHT];